What is the Just For Fun Division?

 Can I accompany my friend or family member into the transition area and help them during transitions?

 No. Only athletes are allowed in the transition area.
 USAT rules state that no person shall accept assistance from anyone else (including other participating athletes).
 (See USAT rules).
-This rule is not applicable to Parent-Child division as it is designed to create a comfortable, non-competitive environment for the children in that division – assistance is allowed.
+This rule is not applicable to Parent-Child division as it is designed to create a comfortable, non-competitive environment for the children in that division – assistance from the child’s teammate(s) is allowed.

 Are Bike Checks required?